JoshuaMarden/BTC_Analyser/README.md

 on BTC price.
 This may help identify which principle component and which lag settings are appropriate.

 SARIMAX is then performed.
 Users are allowed to input specific p, q, and d values or use a range to look for the best combination.
-Lag can also be introduced, and if it is a forecast is generated lag-days into the future.
+Lag can also be introduced; if it is a forecast is generated lag-days into the future.
 The optimisation method used is Broyden-Fletcher-Goldfarb-Shanno with a maximum of 500 iterations allowed which is slow but the data is rich.